-Her volunteer work also included successful campaigns to prevent approval of uranium mining in Nova Scotia, and extensive work on energy policy issues, primarily opposing nuclear energy.
+Her volunteer work in the environmental movement started in the 1970s.
+She led successful campaigns to prevent aerial spraying against spruce budworm in Nova Scotia’s forests, stopping the approval of uranium mining in Nova Scotia, and did extensive work on energy policy issues, primarily opposing nuclear energy.

 She has worked with indigenous peoples internationally, as well as with Canadian First Nations.
 During her time at the Sierra Club, she was also the first volunteer Executive Director of Cultural Survival Canada from 1989-1992 and worked for the Algonquin of Barriere Lake from 1991-1992.

 Elizabeth has served on the boards of numerous organizations, including Friends of the Earth (Canada), Friends of Nature (current), the Nuclear Information and Resource Service (current), the International Institute for Sustainable Development, as Vice-Chair of the National Round Table on Environment and Economy, and was a Commissioner of the Earth Charter International Council when it was co-chaired by Mikhail Gorbachev and the late Maurice Strong.